-Everest College may grant full academic and financial credit to students who have successfully completed the same or substantially the same subject as required in the College curriculum from other accredited institutions of higher learning provided:
+Parks College may grant full academic and financial credit to students who have successfully completed the same or substantially the same subject as required in the College curriculum from other accredited institutions of higher learning provided:

-- 1. The credits must have been earned at an institution that is or was at the time the credits were earned accredited by an accrediting agency that held recognition from the U.S. Secretary of Education under the provisions of Public Law 82-550 and subsequent legislation. - 2.
-A grade must be designated for each course completed.
+1. The credits must have been earned at an institution that is or was at the time the credits were earned accredited by an accrediting agency that held recognition from the U.S. Secretary of Education under the provisions of Public Law 82-550 and subsequent legislation.

+- 2. A grade must be designated for each course completed.
 Only courses completed in which credit has been designated with grades assigned can be considered for transfer. - 3.
-Final determination on credits accepted for transfer to Everest College shall be made by the Academic Dean under the authority of the President of the College. - 4.
+Final determination on credits accepted for transfer to Parks College shall be made by the Academic Dean under the authority of the President of the College. - 4.
 Only those credits with a minimum grade of "C" or its equivalent will be considered for transfer.
 The credits will be transferred as earned credits only and will have no effect on the student's grade point average. - 5.
-If it is unclear to the Academic Dean whether the course(s) submitted for transfer credit are equivalent to course(s) required by Everest College, the student will be required to provide official documentation from the other institution describing in detail the content and level of the course(s) in question (copy of course description and catalog cover from the year the course was taken). - 6.
-Students who wish to receive credit from Everest College for work completed at other accredited institutions of higher learning must furnish an official transcript from that institution.
+If it is unclear to the Academic Dean whether the course(s) submitted for transfer credit are equivalent to course(s) required by Parks College, the student will be required to provide official documentation from the other institution describing in detail the content and level of the course(s) in question (copy of course description and catalog cover from the year the course was taken). - 6.
+Students who wish to receive credit from Parks College for work completed at other accredited institutions of higher learning must furnish an official transcript from that institution. - 7.
+Parks College will accept transfer credits up to a maximum of forty percent (40) of the total required credits for the degree sought.